 Crater Lake Fast Facts

-- The highest elevation found in Crater Lake is 8,929 feet on Mount Scott
+Crater Lake’s lowest point is 3,990 feet in the southwest corner of the park.
+The highest point in Crater Lake is 8,929 feet on Mount Scott.

-- Crater Lake National Park lies in the Pacific time zone
+Crater Lake is in the Pacific Time Zone.

 Where is Crater Lake National Park?

 Crater Lake National Park is located in the Southern Cascades of the state of Oregon.
 It is fairly remote, the nearest town of size being the city of Medford, over an hours drive away.
 Further directions and maps can be found at Getting to Crater Lake.